wherewasit/rates/README.md

 The charges are in multiples of 0.01 credits.
 The rounding is always in the user's favor.

 # Example
-Suppose the user has 180 videos in the history.
-To determine the cost of searching the history we compute 0.05 + 0.0002 x 150 = 0.086.
-The user will be charged 0.08 credits.
+Suppose the user has 270 videos in the history.
+The calculation to determine the cost of searching the history is: 0.01 + 0.00025 x 270 = 0.0775.
+The user will be charged 0.07 credits.

 # An important note
 Please note that the rates are subject to change.
 Please refer to our [Terms and Conditions](https://github.com/wherewasit/terms#1-free-and-purchased-credits).